 Ships that go bump in the night

-In this IIL Marine & Energy lecture Dr Karen Purnell will talk about the challenges and threats to the international system of compensating damage from accidental spills of oil and chemicals.
+In this IIL Marine & Energy lecture Dr Karen Purnell talked about the challenges and threats to the international system of compensating damage from accidental spills of oil and chemicals.

-Karen will start with a brief introduction to the work of ITOPF in the context of funding and remit given by the world's shipowners and their insurers.
-Her introduction will also set the scene by discussion of statistic relating to oil spills from tankers and non-tankers and there will be a brief summary of applicable compensation regimes and jurisdictions.
+Karen gave a brief introduction to the work of ITOPF in the context of funding and remit given by the world's shipowners and their insurers.
+Also, Karen set the scene by discussion of statistic relating to oil spills from tankers and non-tankers and there will be a brief summary of applicable compensation regimes and jurisdictions.

-The main part of Karen’s presentation will cover the challenges provided by multi-jurisdictional incidents, differing levels of preparedness for spills and different expectations as regards type and quantum of compensation for economic and environmental damage.
-Karen will also cover the challenges provided by inconsistent ratification of the IMO's conventions and different application/interpretation of the 'rules'.
+Karen explained the challenges provided by multi-jurisdictional incidents, differing levels of preparedness for spills and different expectations as regards type and quantum of compensation for economic and environmental damage.
+Karen also covered the challenges provided by inconsistent ratification of the IMO's conventions and different application/interpretation of the 'rules'.

 By the end of this lecture members would have gained an insight into: